threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway.md

 # Web Gateway

-ThreeFold Web Gateways enable 3Nodes without public IPv4 addresses to provide publicly accessible services.
-They bridge the public IPv4 internet with 3Node workloads, eliminating the need for expensive public IP addresses on every node.
+ThreeFold Web Gateways solve a simple problem for users: **if your workload doesn't have public IPv4 access, it's not reachable from the public internet**.

+As a farmer, you can provide gateway services using your public IPv4 addresses, allowing users to deploy workloads on any 3Node while still making them publicly accessible.

+Web gateways are 3Nodes with public IPv4 addresses that act as reverse proxies, making any workload on any 3Node accessible from the regular internet - regardless of the workload's network setup.

 ## Documentation